harryvos/harryvos.com/posts/run-employee-demographics-survey.md

 [Martin Lugton is on LinkedIn](https://uk.linkedin.com/in/martin-lugton)

+## Learn more about equitable recruitment

+Clara Greo recently shared her [recruitment advice on a podcast](https://dfedigital.blog.gov.uk/2023/02/21/podcast-2-ep-5/) with the UK Department for Education.
+Give it a listen!

 ## In Copenhagen?
 Harry is looking for work

 ![Photo of Nyhavn, Copenhagen, with sticky notes on buildings reading, "environmental impact, product management and social impact"​](/img/copenhagen-interests.jpeg "Harry's interests in Copenhagen")